Royals1983/computer-game/README.md

-this is a progect
+This is a project
-press e to interast
+Press E to interact
-press f to heal
+Press F to heal
-press r to relode
+Press R to reload
-press Esc to puase
+Press Esc to pause
-press w to move forwerd
+Press W to move forward
-press d to move right
+Press D to move right
-press a to move left
+Press A to move left
-press s to move backwerd
+Press S to move backward
-look with your mouse
+Look with your mouse
+To shoot, click the left mouse button